 Do you need your emails to be accessible?

-At MailComms Group’s Tech-Agency, we can help you validate compliance with this standard in your emails (HTML) and correct them if necessary.
-These types of interventions and improvements represent a clear commitment to your customers, providing fairer and more universal access to information.
+At MailComms Group’s Tech-Agency, we can help you verify that your HTML emails comply with this standard and correct them if necessary.
+These types of adjustments and improvements demonstrate a clear commitment to your customers by providing fairer and more universal access to information.